What does it mean to share Third-party Proof?

-What compliance standards and frameworks are you meeting requirements for in your B2B relationships?
+What compliance standards and frameworks, e.g. PCI DSS, GDPR, HIPAA, FedRAMP, ISO 27001, SSAE 18, are you meeting requirements for in your B2B service provider relationships?
 What are the requirements and compliance standards and frameworks your B2B partners are trying to fulfill?
 Are they requesting 3PP from you or are you requesting it from them?
 What do all these questions mean for the way you should exchange and maintain 3PP with B2B partners/customers?
 Third-party Proof (3PP) has a context that needs to be recognized and addressed.

 2. 3PP VALUE OF TIMING

 It's helpful to think of the exchange and maintenance of 3PP as an on-going recurring publishing or collection process for B2B relationships.
-As in other examples and industries that have publishing flows/processes, the most valuable information is often the “breaking news” of real-time changes in the 3PP that needs to be remediated.
-At the other end of the spectrum, and often equally as valuable, is an immutable, neutral archive of the full history of all the 3PP exchanged within a given B2B relationship - useful for analysis, audits, and litigation.
+The most valuable information is “breaking news” of real-time changes in the 3PP that needs to be remediated.
+And, at the other end of the spectrum, equally valuable, is an immutable neutral archive of the full history of all the 3PP exchanged within a given B2B relationship.
 ProofPort fulfills both of these valuable capacities.